munificent/craftinginterpreters/book/superclasses.md

 That won't be sufficient to support super calls.
-Since a subclass <span name="may">may</span> override the superclass method, we need to be able to get out hands on superclass method tables.
+Since a subclass <span name="may">may</span> override the superclass method, we need to be able to get our hands on superclass method tables.
 Before we get to mechanism, I want to refresh your memory on how super calls are statically resolved.

 <aside name="may">